New parking schemes on local roads

 Some parts of the district including the centres of Chorleywood and Rickmansworth are already in controlled parking Zones.
 These Zones, like other parking restrictions, are shown by a mixture of signs and lines and their legal basis is the traffic orders that are created by the District or County Council.

 Some drivers (such as local residents whose properties front onto a controlled street) may be eligible to buy a permit to park there.

 The demand for limited street parking is managed in this way, by restricting the classes of driver eligible for a permit, but most Zones also include space where other drivers (such as visitors to shops and services) can pay for parking in public car parks or at 'pay and display' bays located near shops and local facilities.

 Why does Three Rivers District Council charge a fee for parking permits and other tickets?

-Local Authorities must charge for permits and pay-and-display tickets because the law requires that the enforcement of civil parking areas is self-financing and is not funded by the taxpayer.
+Local Authorities must charge for permits and pay-and-display tickets because the law requires that the enforcement of civil parking areas must be self-financing and not funded by the taxpayer.

 As the objective of parking controls is 100% compliance, money from the issue of Penalty Charge tickets cannot be used to fully finance the enforcement of parking restrictions.